ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/victims/retrieve.rst

       }
     }

-To retrieve the Security Labels that are on an attribute, use the following format:
+To retrieve the Security Labels that are on an Attribute, use the following format:

 .. code::